djvill/APLS/doc/transcription/transcription-convention.md

 ### Elan to Praat

 1. Open the `.eaf` file in Elan
-1. Copy the contents of the Author attribute to a blank document so you can use it later
+1. If you've already completed your transcription in Elan, copy the contents of the Author attribute to a blank document so you can use it later.
+   - If you're just converting a file from the [Beautiful Monster][fill-batchalign-words], don't worry about this step.
 1. Export the file to `.TextGrid`
 	 1. Go to _File_ > _Export As_ > _Praat TextGrid_
 	 1. Leave all defaults as-is and click _OK_